idanarye/vim-vebugger/README.md

 interactive shell debugger, and comes with implementations for:

  * GDB - doesn't need introdcution...
+ * LLDB - debugger based on LLVM for C-family languages
  * JDB - a Java debugger
  * Mdbg - a .NET debugger(Windows only)
  * PDB - a Python module for debugging Python scripts